METS-Programme/ugandaemr-usermanual/README.md

-# My Awesome Book
+# Uganda EMR User Manual

-This file file serves as your book's preface, a great place to describe your book's content and ideas.
+This document describes how to use the Uganda EMR to capture and report on patient information.